idptools/metapredict/README.md

 ### Predicting Disorder Domains

 The ``predict_disorder_domains()`` function takes in an amino acid sequence and returns a DisorderObject.
-The DisorderObject has 6 dot variables that can be called to get informaton about your input sequence.
+The DisorderObject has 6 dot variables that can be called to get information about your input sequence.
 They are as follows:

 .sequence : str
     Amino acid sequence

-.disorder : list or np.ndaarray
+.disorder : list or np.ndarray
     Hybrid disorder score

 .disordered_domain_boundaries : list